NaluCFD/Nalu/docs/source/theory/discretizationApproach.rst

 .. math:: -\int \tau_{ij} A_j = -\int \mu_{ip}\left( \frac{\partial u_i}{\partial x_j} + \frac{\partial u_j}{\partial x_i} \right) A_j.

-[viscousStress] For example, the x and y-component of viscous force is given by,
+For example, the x and y-component of viscous force is given by,

 .. math::